-I caused a commotion when I saw the snake, stirring him up.
-But my friend, casually but carefully, walked around him.
+I caused a commotion when I saw a snake, stirring him up.
+But my friend, casually but carefully, backed off a bit and walked around him.

 Fortunately for my mate, he was able to recognise that the snake was in fact not dangerous.
-Whereas I wasn’t sure (unclear image) and immediately held prejudice against all snakes, largely due to a lack of knowledge and previous experience.
-Plus, from all the ‘snakes = death’ programming I took in earlier.
+Whereas I wasn’t sure (unclear image), and immediately tapped into my prejudice against all snakes, largely due to a lack of knowledge and previous experience.
+Plus, from all the ‘snakes = death’ programming I’ve taken in over the years.

 In this scenario, I obviously would’ve preferred being the one carrying less fear.
 Not only did my friend recognise features from detailed knowledge deeming the little guy as harmless, but he’d also made previous contact with several snakes in a controlled environment.
 That is, he was slowly introduced by someone else who carried experience from another person who was a snake-handler, and so on.

-Clearly seeing the actuality or MRI up close, I recognise the problem as none other than overprotective brain gunk freaking me out on dangers that don’t pose any real threat.
-As my cross-referencing couldn’t determine the fact of the matter as purely innocent, and that the snake was more scared of us (and vulnerable), I get envious while confronted with two clear options:
+By clearly seeing that I was lacking clarity on perceived dangers that didn’t pose any real threat, as my cross-referencing couldn’t determine the fact of the matter as purely innocent (and that the snake was more scared of us with good reason), I get envious while being confronted with two clear options: